Tater-Certified/LifeSteal/README.md

 # LifeSteal Server-side

-A fabric server side implementation of the LifeSteal SMP.
+A fabric server side reimplementation of the LifeSteal SMP.
+This version has many more unique features such as an altar for doing revival rituals, adds new heart ores as an alternative source of gaining new hearts, and much, much more!

 This mod was forked from [ModernAdventurer's](https://github.com/ModernAdventurer) LifeSteal [Mod](https://github.com/ModernAdventurer/LifeSteal), please make sure to check it out as, although there are quite a few changes, this mod was based off of his.